myitran97/StrayKidsLyricNLP/README.md

 Sentiment Analysis: Analyze the sentiment of the lyrics.
 Theme Identification: Identify recurring themes and topics.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments:

-- Inspired by the creativity and music of Stray Kids.\
+- Inspired by the creativity and music of Stray Kids.

 - Special thanks to all contributors and the open-source community.